JRGTH/mqtt_ups_sched/README.md

 * EASun
 * PowMR

- And similar rebranded AIO inverters supporting SolarAssistant or similar.
+ And similar rebranded AIO inverters, technically should work with any inverter supporting SolarAssistant or similar MQTT broker server.

 Host requirements
 ===============